keithmcnulty/ebp_exercise/README.md

-# Analytic Exercise for Evidence Based Practice Training
+# Analytic Exercise for Evidence Based Practice Training - Instructions for Participants

-## How to run this training

-**Option 1:**  Give this data to individuals or small groups and ask them to compile a written report.
-I would encourage people to post their report publicly and open it up for critique from the analytics community.

-**Option 2:**  Give this data to individuals or small groups.
-After a certain time period allowed for analytics, have the group present their findings to a panel of three role-played executives, each with an ingoing set of beliefs about the situation.
-Please <a href="mailto:keith.mcnulty@gmail.com">email me</a> for role play scripts if you choose this option.

 ## The context